Permission Sets include settings for:

 ORDER BY PermissionSet.Profile.Name, PermissionSet.Label

-This query will return Permission Set (and Profile if exist) that give the user read access to Account object.
+This query will return Permission Set (and Profile if exists) that gives the user read access to the Account object.

 SELECT Id, SObjectType, Parent.Label, Parent.IsOwnedByProfile, PermissionsRead, PermissionsCreate, PermissionsEdit, PermissionsDelete, PermissionsViewAllRecords, PermissionsModifyAllRecords